bcons-open-source/bcons-devtools-translator/README.md

 # bcons-devtools-translator
-Displays bcons messages on the devtools console
+Displays bcons messages in the devtools console